 If you already have student loans, adding a mortgage to your debt isn't a good idea.
 You can get a loan for your tiny house too, but the smaller principal makes it so much quicker to pay off.
 With the money you save on lower housing payments, you can pay off your other debts, such as all that money you spent on education!

-Tiny Houses Promote Minimalism and Reduces Stress.
+Tiny Houses Promote Minimalism and Reduce Stress.

-Another advantage of a tiny house is that it also promotes minimalism, which is is a movement that encourages simple living through owning and buying less.
+Another advantage of a tiny house is that it also promotes minimalism, which is a movement that encourages simple living through owning and buying less.
 Some people are really extreme and have ten shirts, two pairs of pants, and one pair of shoes, and other people take their possessions and reduce them by half.
-Either way, having less possessions reduces your overall stress level.
+Either way, having fewer possessions reduces your overall stress level.

 Tiny Houses are Relatively Easy to Move/Transport.